-Today you’re going to understand exactly how the NASA shutdown affects government employees and contractors in 2019.
+Today you’re going to understand exactly how the NASA shutdown affects government employees and contractors.

 Specifically I’ll show you what it means to be exempted, excepted, and furloughed.

 So if you are looking to pursue a long-term career at NASA, you’ll definitely need to read this.

 - Why does NASA Shutdown?